ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ### Billing

-This section keeps a log of billing-related documents and allows for their close inspection, and in the case of invoices - external downloading.
+This section keeps a log of billing-related documents and allows for their close inspection.

 It is comprised of three pages: